Simon contacted us because he disagreed with his insurer's decision after his property was broken into.

-When he put in a claim, the insurer refused to pay out.
-It said Simon had left the property unoccupied for more than 30 days and hadn’t intended to live in the property long term.
-Simon then brought his complaint to us.
+When he put in a claim, his insurer refused to pay out.
+They said Simon had left the property unoccupied for more than 30 days and hadn’t intended to live in the property long term.
+Simon didn’t think this was right and made a complaint to the insurer.
+Unhappy with the outcome, he then brought his complaint to us.

 While the house had minimal furniture and lacked adequate facilities, such as a lavatory and a working kitchen, Simon provided paid invoices for work that had been done to the property.
 Looking at the dates of the invoices it was clear that work was done each month.

-Simon was also able to provide ample evidence to show that he had visited it frequently to carry out work and to check up on the property.
+Simon was also able to provide ample evidence to show that he'd visited it frequently to carry out work and to check up on the property.
 Utility bills showed regular use of gas and electricity and the house was neither abandoned nor neglected.
-Simon was also paying his council tax which hadn’t been discounted on the grounds that it was unoccupied.
+Simon was also paying his council tax, which hadn’t been discounted on the grounds that it was unoccupied.

-Taking everything into account we were satisfied that Simon’s property hadn’t been left unoccupied and that he’d visited regularly and workmen had been there regularly too.
-As ‘left unoccupied’ wasn’t defined we didn’t think it was a reasonable interpretation to say that the phrase required someone to be staying regularly overnight.
+Taking everything into account, we were satisfied that Simon’s property hadn’t been left unoccupied.
+He’d visited regularly and workmen had been there regularly too.
+As ‘left unoccupied’ wasn’t defined, we didn’t think it was a reasonable interpretation to say that the phrase required someone to be staying regularly overnight.

 Because we considered the wording of the policy exclusion to be unclear and ambiguous, we interpreted it in favour of Simon.
 We concluded that the property hadn’t been left unoccupied for more than 30 days, even though it hadn’t been lived in and was not yet habitable on a long-term basis.
 We told the insurer to pay Simon’s claim.